 USB memory sticks (or flash drives as they're often known) are key to how we use our PCs these days.
-If you want to shift some huge pictures or videos around, then the best option is to throw them on a USB stick.
+If you want to shift some huge pictures or videos around, then the best option is to throw them on a USB stick or a memory card - if you're lucky to have a reader around.

 How to choose your USB memory sticks?

-- It's not worth looking for memory sticks with capacities smaller than 16GB simply because the price premium you pay for twice or four times the storage is tiny.
+- It's not worth looking for memory sticks with capacities smaller than 64GB simply because the price premium you pay for twice or four times the storage is tiny.

 - Make sure you include delivery price when doing the numbers as quite often you end up paying more for the postage than the drive itself, particularly for low cost models.